MineWernsing/IntroToProg-Python/README.md

-# IntroToProg-Python
+# Prog-Python
-This Rep. will be used for reviewing assignment files
+Rep. will be used for reviewing the files